Narita vs. Haneda (2026): Which Airport Should You Choose?

 Narita Airport is the central international hub for Japan Airlines (JAL) and All Nippon Airways (ANA).
 The airport also serves as a global hub for United and Delta.
 Almost all major international airlines have flights that arrive and depart at Narita Airport.

-Low-cost carriers such as Jetstar, Vanilla Air, and Peach Aviation also use the airport.
+Low-cost carriers such as Air Japan, Jetstar, Peach, Spring Japan, and ZIPAIR also use the airport.

 Two companies operate trains between Narita International Airport and central Tokyo: JR East (East Japan Railway Company) and Keisei Electric Railway.